Securing more objective news sources for our students

 Social media algorithms compound these biases by creating filter bubbles that reinforce existing beliefs.
 Students rarely realise their feeds show curated content designed to maximise engagement, not accuracy.
 A practical classroom activity involves students swapping phones to examine each other's news feeds, revealing how different their information ecosystems have become.
 This visceral demonstration often proves more powerful than abstract discussions about media bias.

 Teaching students to evaluate news sources requires structured activities that move beyond theoretical discussion.
-The most effective lessons combine immediate practise with real-world examples, allowing students to develop their analytical skills through direct experience rather than passive instruction.
+The most effective lessons combine immediate practice with real-world examples, allowing students to develop their analytical skills through direct experience rather than passive instruction.

 One particularly effective activity is the 'Source Detective' exercise.
 Provide students with three articles covering the same news event: one from a reputable outlet, one from a partisan source, and one containing clear misinformation.
 Working in pairs, students identify specific language choices, missing context, and verification methods used in each piece.
 This comparative analysis helps learners recognise bias patterns whilst building confidence in their judgement.
 Teachers can extend this by having students create a 'reliability rubric' based on their findings, which they then test against new articles.